How much will my project cost?

 Production issues for caps may affect the price or location availability.

 The amount of time it takes to program a design and run samples is the same for one piece or 100.
-Therefore, embroidery of less items is less cost efficient.
+Therefore, embroidery of more items is more cost efficient.

 Do you make patches?